crawfo/Javascript-MIDI-File/README.md

 # Javascript-MIDI-File
 Javascript MIDI file parsing and creating.

-A Javascript version of VBA-MIDI.
+A Javascript version of vba-midi.

-To create a new midiFile object use the factory function createMidiFile( { bytes, headerChunk, eventTracks } ).
+To create a new midiFile object use the factory function

+    createMidiFile( { bytes, headerChunk, eventTracks } )

 To create a parsed midiFile object from an array of midi file bytes include only the bytes parameter.